juniorsundarCasual/TGT/vault/volume-2.chapter-149.md

 "Because..."
 Krish paused.
 "It was... convenient..."

-"I bet that's what you tell yourself every time you help some," Marie scoffed.
+"I bet that's what you tell yourself every time you help someone," Marie scoffed.
 "For one, you had to use The Heavenly Eye to observe Auntie Lane's future, and then exert your power to change the sequence without interfering or tampering with any others that might intertwine with it.
 Doesn't sound that convenient to me."

 "That's not true!"
 Krish defended with a wavering voice.